 However, the royal cartouches flanking the Aten symbol aren’t those of either Nefertiti or her husband.
 Queen Nefertiti’s actual cartouche is shown above.

-Mark Antony Bust, 8.75” tall, another limited edition of 1000 from 1989, and described as the companion bust to Cleopatra (the two sculptures were sold and priced separately).
+Marc Antony Bust, 8.75” tall, another limited edition of 1000 from 1989, and described as the companion bust to Cleopatra (the two sculptures were sold and priced separately).
 He was originally priced at $475 and remained below the $600 level throughout the 1990s.
-In 1993 Cybis offered the pair of Cleopatra and Mark Antony busts for a discounted price of $1075; that option disappeared shortly after.

 Of course this is Lady Godiva, a limited edition of only 200 in 1982 and 13” high.
 The edition sold out before 1988.
 The entire sculpture was designed by Lynn Klockner Brown.
 The first photograph is the normal coloration of the retail edition; the second photo shows a one of a kind artist’s proof in shades of brown.